pympk/Use-GitHub-and-Git-in-VScode/README.md

 ### Synchronize Changes

-Synchronize changes in the current branch of your local repository and the upstream branch in GitHub.
+Synchronize changes in the current branch in your machine and the upstream branch in GitHub.

 - Select Synchronize Changes (two clockwise arrows) icon in the Status Bar
   > ![sync_status_bar](images/vscode/sync_status_bar.png)